MantasHesthaven/LynFarm/README.md

 - Open MATLAB
 - Navigate to the LynFarm folder and open `user_input.m` to define a vehicle via geometry inputs.
 - Launch the `user_input.m` script to initiate LynFarm.
-- _Optional: To run one of the example vehicles from the **Examples** folder, open 'main.m' and replace `user_input` with the name of the chosen example file._
+- _Optional: To run one of the example vehicles, open the **Examples** folder and launch the script._
 - ALVA is compatible with [OCTAVE](https://www.gnu.org/software/octave/index)

 ## Further work